sandal/notes.majesticseacreature.com/_posts/2013-02-27-resolution-update.md

 to stick to.
 This year, I have two resolutions, one very specific, and the other very vague.

-The vague resolution is to simply avoid feeling "busy" as much as possible.
+My vague resolution is to simply avoid feeling "busy" as much as possible.
 While I did good job of this in January, February felt much busier for me.
 This may have just been due to the writing course I had to run, or it could have been due to the fact that I was playing catch